spmallette/java-dse-driver/upgrade_guide/README.md

 ### 1.2.0

+The coordinates of the driver artifacts have changed:

+* core DSE driver: `com.datastax.dse:dse-java-driver-core`
+* Apache Tinkerpop integration: `com.datastax.dse:dse-java-driver-graph`

+DSE-specific versions of the mapper and extras are now published:

+* `com.datastax.dse:dse-java-driver-mapping`
+* `com.datastax.dse:dse-java-driver-extras`

 The `SSLOptions` interface is now deprecated in favor of `RemoteEndpointAwareSSLOptions`.
 Similarly, the two existing implementations of that interface,